Understanding the associated injuries to better treat and protect the knee

 The importance of early intervention

-The management of an anterior cruciate ligament injury, particularly when associated with other knee injuries, must be early and adapted to each patientEarly intervention helps control joint instability and limit excessive stress on knee structures.
+Management of an anterior cruciate ligament injury, particularly when associated with other knee injuries, must be early and tailored to each patient.
+Prompt intervention helps control joint instability and limit excessive stress on the knee structures.

 A well-managed care plan contributes in particular to:

-- reduce the frequency of instability episodesresponsible for feelings of instability,
+- reduce the frequency of instability episodes, which cause sensations of instability,

-- prevent the appearance of secondary lesions, particularly meniscal and cartilaginous,
+- to prevent the development of secondary lesions, particularly meniscal and cartilage damage,

-- optimize functional recovery and the return to daily or sporting activities,
+- to optimize functional recovery and return to daily or sporting activities,

-- reduce the risk of long-term complications, in particular the development of early-onset osteoarthritis of the knee.
+- to reduce the risk of long-term complications, including the development of early-onset osteoarthritis of the knee.

-The therapeutic strategy depends on the clinical context, the patient's activity level, and the presence of associated lesions.
+The treatment strategy depends on the clinical context, the patient's activity level, and the presence of associated lesions.
 It may be based on:

-- a specific and progressive rehabilitationfocused on muscle strengthening, stability, and neuromuscular control,
+- a specific and progressive rehabilitation, focused on muscle strengthening, stability and control neuromuscular,

-- a surgery, when instability persists or associated lesions compromise the functional prognosis.
+- surgical intervention is necessary when instability persists or when associated lesions compromise the functional prognosis.

 An individualized assessment thus makes it possible to adapt the care in order to preserve the function of the knee and the quality of life of the patient in the long term.